chelsea-designs/bird-search-and-rescue/README.md

 ## Introduction

 BIRD consists of highly trained volunteers that form a totally self supporting team used to assist in disasters at both home and abroad.
 They have deployed to many disasters worldwide and also assist the Police, HM Coastguard and Fire Service at home.
 They have no government funding and exist solely on donations and fund raising.
 The BIRD website is built on Django using Python, JavaScript, HTML and CSS.
 The site is used for selling products for fundraising purposes and to update public on their latest activities.
 Users of the site can search for products via manual keyword search, filter by category or browse through all products available.
 They can select differing quantities of products for purchase and add them to their shopping cart, and proceed through a purchase process designed to be simple and with minimal steps.
 The business owner and employees can add, edit and remove products from the site without accessing the admin interface.
-They can also add, edit and remove blog posts to inform site users of new products or provide how to guides and other useful information.
+They can also add, edit and remove News posts to inform site users of new products or provide how to guides and other useful information.
 The business owner or employees can also respond to reviews that users have left on the site should they deem necessary, or they can delete the review if necessary.

 This is the fifth project for the Code Institute Diploma in Software Development with eCommerce.

 The site provides role based permissions for users to interact with a central dataset.
-It includes user authentication, email validation, Full CRUD functionality for approved users for Products, Categories, Blog Posts and Categories along with Reviews and Responses.
+It includes user authentication, email validation, Full CRUD functionality for approved users for Products, Categories, News Posts and Categories along with Reviews and Responses.

 ![Screenshot of homepage](/static/docs/img/responsive-site-image.png)